Java licensing

 If your audit has escalated, you might receive letters on Oracle letterhead, possibly from Oracle’s legal or audit departments.
 They could be delivered via email or courier.

-These letters will reference specific contract clauses and may threaten consequences like termination of licenses or legal action if you don’t comply.
 Your legal team needs to review any such letter.
 Even the communication format is a signal: an official certified letter means Oracle is fully serious and you must treat it as such.

 Frequency and pressure: